aykut-d/info-site/README.md

 # Resturant Website
-A sample resturant site that utilizes bootstrap.
+A sample resturant site that I use to build bootstrap code.